What is LAUTR?

-If you are interested in teaching secondary math or science, we require that you take and pass three CSET subtests in Math (110, 111, and 112) or Science (118, 119, and 120-123), depending on your area of concentration.
-Although you can teach foundational-level Math or Science with only the first two subtests, we want our residents to be highly qualified in their field and expand their employment opportunities.
+For both general and special ed. candidates interested in teaching secondary math or science, we require that you take and pass three CSET subtests in Math (110, 111, and 112) or Science (118, 119, and 120-123), depending on your area of concentration.
+Although you can teach foundational-level Math or Science with only the first two subtests, our residents are required to pass all three subteststo to be highly qualified in their field and expand their employment opportunities.
 Additionally, this verified content knowledge makes our residents more valuable to their mentor teachers and placement schools.

 How much does the program cost?

-You will be responsible for the testing and application fees, as well as the tuition, fees, and books for each quarter of enrollment at CSULA (5 quarters).
-Currently (for Fall 2013), the fee for taking more than 6 units is $2,742.59 per quarter for in-state graduate students, but this is subject to change.
+You will be responsible for the testing and application fees, as well as the tuition, fees, and books for each quarter of enrollment at CSULA.
+Currently (for Fall 2014), the fee for taking more than 6 units is $2116 per quarter for in-state graduate students, but this is subject to change.
 (Check with admissions for out-of-state tuition costs.)